Noncommutative homological mirror functor: Elliptic curves and deformation quantizations

 We first show that $\Psi$ is a chain map:

 Now, let us show that $\Psi$ is the right inverse of $\mathcal{F}^\bL_1$:

 \end{proof}

-\section{Elliptic curves and deformation quantizations}
+\chapter{Elliptic curves and deformation quantizations}

-In this section, we apply the general theory in Section \ref{sec:nc-deform} and \ref{sec:singlelagfunctor} to the elliptic curve quotient $E/\Z_3 = \bP^1_{3,3,3}$ and obtain a family of noncommutative mirrors.
-For this, we consider a family of reference Lagrangians $(\mathbb{L}_t,\lambda)$, which produces a family of mirror functors from $\Fuk (\bP^1_{3,3,3})$ to a family of noncommutative Landau-Ginzburg models.
-These LG-models will turn out to be (3-dimensional) Sklyanin algebras with central elements.
-Surprisingly, the quotients of the resulting Sklyanin algebras by the central elements gives rise to the deformation quantization of affine Del Pezzo surface $W_0(x,y,z) =0$ in $\C^3$.
+In this chapter, we apply the general construction in Chapter \ref{sec:nc-deform} and \ref{sec:singlelagfunctor} to the elliptic curve quotient $E/\Z_3 = \bP^1_{3,3,3}$ and obtain a family of noncommutative mirrors.
+As explained in the Introduction, Zaslow \cite{Zaslow} and Aldi-Zaslow \cite{AZ} obtained noncommutative mirrors of the elliptic curve by computing the Floer operations for a Lagrangian section and its Dehn twists.
+In this paper we provide a general systematic construction of noncommutative mirrors.
+(In Section \ref{sec:4puncture2222} we work out a similar construction for $\bP^1_{2,2,2,2}$ which involves quiver algebras.)

+We consider a family of reference Lagrangians $(\mathbb{L}_t,\lambda)$, which produces the mirror functors from $\Fuk (\bP^1_{3,3,3})$ to a family of noncommutative Landau-Ginzburg models.
+The resulting LG-models turn out to be (3-dimensional) Sklyanin algebras with central elements.
+Surprisingly, the quotients of the Sklyanin algebras by the central elements gives rise to the deformation quantization of affine Del Pezzo surface $W_0(x,y,z) =0$ in $\C^3$ where $W_0$ \eqref{eqn:mir333t=0} is the commutative potential obtained from $(\mathbb{L}_{t=0}, \lambda=-1)$.